vlajos/vlajos.github.io/_posts/2015-07-02-add-browserstack-session-link-to-jenkins.md

 One suite contains 5-6 tests and 4 platforms configured with Jenkins' matrix plugin.
 (We plan to increase both dimensions.)

-If any of the tests fails and we want to investigate what happened we have to open a Browserstack window, navigate to the given build page and find on the page the given session.
+If any of the tests fail and we want to investigate what happened we have to open a Browserstack window, navigate to the given build page and find on the page the given session.
-This can be painful if the suite is still running, because Browserstack is continuously refreshing the page.
+This can be painful if the suite is still running because Browserstack is continuously refreshing the page.
 When the tests are done at least the page is stable, so you can search with the browser's find function.
-If the test had not run amongst the first ten of the given suite you have click one more.
+If the test had not run amongst the first ten of the given suite you have to click one more.

 This is not so bad if you do it once or twice a day.
 Approximately 30 seconds and 4-5 clicks.
 But if you develop intensively and the tests are not stable yet this could take 10% of your time maybe even more.